uwaishhusain/uwaishhusain/README.md

 # Hi there 👋
 I am currently working as a Senior Consultant at [Sahulat][1].
 My expertise are to solve business problems by data using Power BI, Tableau, SQL, Python, and  Advanced Excel.
-Additionally, I supervise a team of 43-Person and have monthly check-in sessions to learn their performance.
+Additionally, I work as a freelance trainer and provided training to more than 2000 workking professional and students.

 In the past, I have worked with [Factset][2] as a Research Analyst.
 My work was to study the Financial Statements of listed companies.